VinceSMC/sandbox/structures/02-the-bank.md

 **Description**
 <br>Allows players to manage their Coins.
 A vault beneath the Bank provides access to personal storage after it has been unlocked through the Banker upstairs.
-<br><br>The current structure is approved and its main design should be preserved.
-Focus any revisions on making the basement and vault feel more detailed, secure, and substantial.
+<br>The current structure is approved and its main design should be preserved.
+Focus any revisions on making the basement and vault feel more detailed and "special".
 The exact scope of these changes is still open.

 **NPC**